Next course – The mornings of 22 and 23 March 2023

 Cherryleaf has many years experience in writing and editing policies and procedures documents for clients such as Affidea, Almabani, Clearscore, NHS, Samaritans, and a number of rapidly growing software companies.
 We also have many years experience of teaching writing skills to technical writers and other staff within organisations.

-The public course price is £335 ex VAT per delegate.
+The price for the 2023 virtual classroom courses is £350 ex VAT per delegate.